Youstart-Labs/SummerTraining2018/00_WEB_BASICS/2_JS_BASICS/README.md

 * Create a form using bootstrap - for all the fields you have used in prompts.
 * Remove the prompts and now use this form to submit the new Card to your project.
 * Optionally, you can hide or show this form on click of button.
 So, that form will only be visible when you try to add new item.

+## For practice

+* More pratice problems in basic JS [Here](https://www.freecodecamp.org/map#nested-collapseBasicJavaScript)
+* More practice probles in object and arrays in JS [Here](https://www.freecodecamp.org/challenges/declare-javascript-objects-as-variables)